History of the Race

 1990: Brothers race

-No story yet for this edition, but results show that Ken and Craig Grunenberg had a close battle for the win, with Craig prevailing by just 9 seconds in 1:25:17.
+No story for this edition, but results show that Ken and Craig Grunenberg had a close battle for the win, with Craig prevailing by just 9 seconds in 1:25:17.
 Petra Nelson wins the women's competition in 1:50:51.
 Results.

 Top